raelovejoy/raelog/_posts/2025-12-15-on-wokeness.md

 "feminine"
 "gay"

-Not because it fails, but because it works.

 When people are helped, a few things happen that are dangerous from the perspective of power:

 - people become less dependent on authority